ON THIS PAGE: You will learn about the different treatments doctors use for children with Hodgkin Lymphoma. Use the menu to see other pages.

 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

-In the past, treatments for Hodgkin lymphoma used high doses of radiation therapy to all of the lymph node areas.
-Children treated this way had problems as they got older with muscle and bone growth and had a higher risk of heart disease and second cancers in adulthood.
+In the past, treatments for Hodgkin lymphoma used high doses of radiation therapy to all lymph node areas.
+As they grew older, children treated this way had problems with muscle and bone growth and had a higher risk of heart disease and second cancers in adulthood.
 Today, treatment with radiation therapy alone is never used for children, but low-dose radiation therapy may be given to areas where the lymph nodes contain cancer cells.
 This approach reduces the amount of radiation therapy to the body compared with previous regimens.

 The need for radiation therapy is determined by the stage of disease and how well the disease responds to chemotherapy.
-Clinical trials are currently in progress to identify patients whose disease can be treated successfully using chemotherapy alone.
-See the Latest Research section for more information.
+Clinical trials are currently in progress to identify patients whose disease can be treated successfully using chemotherapy alone (see Latest Research).
 However, radiation therapy is a very effective treatment for Hodgkin lymphoma and plays a major role in curing the disease.

 In general, short-term side effects from radiation therapy include tiredness, sore throat, dry mouth, mild skin reactions, upset stomach, and loose bowel movements, depending on the parts of the body affected by radiation treatment.
 Long-term side effects of radiation therapy may include growth problems of bones and soft tissues; dental, thyroid, heart, and lung problems; and second cancers.
 In particular, girls treated for Hodgkin lymphoma with radiation to the mediastinum (chest area) are at increased risk of breast cancer.
+Therefore, newer radiation therapy approaches pay close attention to reducing breast tissue exposure to radiation.
 Learn more about the basics of radiation therapy.

 Physical, emotional, and social effects of cancer